zalando/skipper/dataclients/kubernetes/crd.md

 ```

 **step3**
-- service-b will be traffic switched from v1 to v2, v2 will get 20% traffic, rest to v1
+- service-b will be traffic switched from v1 to v2, v2 will get 20% traffic, rest of the request goes to v1
-- service-a stays unchanged and all customers that have cookie `canary=A`
+- service-a stays unchanged and will serve all customers that have cookie `canary=A`

 ```yaml
 apiVersion: zalando.org/v1